slint-ui/slint/README.md

 ## What is SixtyFPS

-SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces and embed them in different programming language environments.
+SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for devices with touch screens and desktop applications.
+Multiple programming language environments are supported, such as Rust or C++.
 Our design goals are

  - **Lightweight**: Fit into a few hundred kilobytes of RAM and require little processing power.
  - **Straightforward**: Programmers and designers should feel feel productive and enjoy the design and development process.